bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 ## References and function overloads

-[We could provide overloads][msdn] for `fn`, and we end up with three main overload options .
+[We could provide overloads][msdn] for `fn`, and we end up with three main overload options.
 If for an expression the preferred overload is not available, there is a fallback mechanism until all options are exhausted, and then we get a compiler error.

-It is these rules that kick in for a typical copy/move constructor/assignment quadruple.
-The functions that copy take a `const X &`, and the functions that move take `X &&`.

 {% highlight c++ linenos %}
 struct X {};